flaport/home/.config/Xresources/readme.md

-# Xresources folder
+# Xresources

-In this folder several `.Xresources` files are defined.
+In this folder several `.Xresources` profiles are defined.
 A default profile can be chosen by linking `~/.Xresources` to one of the profiles in this folder, followed with updating the xrdb database.

 For example:
 ```